 Use the secret value you copied and saved when the secret was first created.
 Paste it into the Service Principal Secret field in MontyCloud.

-If you don't have the secret value (or you've lost it)
+If you do not have the secret value or lost it

 1. In the Azure Portal, go to Microsoft Entra IDApp registrations → select your application.